GfellerLab/MixTCRviz/README.txt

 OTHER INFORMATION
 #############

+** As with all motif visualisation tools, limited numbers of TCRs have a big impact on the interpretation of the results.
+Therefore, it is hilghly recommanded to not interpret

 ** When comparing to baseline TCR repertoire, we encourage to use renormVJ=1, so that the comparisons of CDR3 length distributions and motifs are not biased by the V/J usage in the input TCRs.
-With renormVJ=1, the baseline CDR3 length distributions and motifs will be different for different models.
+With renormVJ=1, the baseline CDR3 length distributions and motifs will be different for different inputs/models.
 With renormVJ=0, some of the differences between the model-specific and the baseline CDR3 length distributions and motifs will be redundant with the differences observed in V/J usage.